Bar/Bat Mitzvah Ceremony Traditions & Rituals: Step by Step (2020)

 Did You Know?
-There’s a fairly common Bar Mitzvah custom to throw candy at the boy when he’s called up for his Aliyah.
-This (pretty weird) tradition symbolizes the sweet life we wish for the young man.
+There’s a fairly common Bar Mitzvah custom to throw candy at the boy when he’s called up for his Aliyah; a symbol for the sweet life we wish for the young man.

 The women sitting up top especially get a kick out of it.
-They have a clean eye-sight to drop a whopping amount of candy on the poor men’s heads… Something even the most protective Kippah won’t be able to defend us (I literally walked around with a bump on my head for days after my Bar Mitzvah ceremony 🤕).
+They have a clean eye-sight to drop a whopping amount of candy on the poor men’s heads… Something even the most protective Kippah won’t be able to shield.
+I remember walking around for days with a nasty bump on my head after my Bar Mitzvah ceremony 🤕.

 The Bar/Bat Mitzvah’s New Rights & Responsibilities

 Becoming a “Bar Mitzvah” is all about taking responsibility for your actions.
-Or, as Spiderman would say: “With great power comes great responsibility” (more no that later).
+Or, as Spiderman would say: “With great power comes great responsibility” (more on that later).

 What sort of responsibilities and rights?